 This ordinary flight became extraordinary and is one that I will never forget.

-JOHNNY’S NOTE: I had no idea this story and video were going to strike a chord with so many people.
-I’ve received literally thousands of comments and emails but my favorite was the one left on Yahoo from reader Indiana Joan.
+JOHNNY’S NOTE: I had no idea this story and video would strike a chord with so many people.
+I’ve received literally thousands of comments and emails but one of the most impactful was the one left on Yahoo from reader Indiana Joan.
 She said:

 - How We Bury the War Dead